Maser: 21st-century developments

 In 2012, a research team from the National Physical Laboratory and Imperial College London developed a solid-state maser that operated at room temperature by using optically pumped, pentacene-doped p-Terphenyl as the amplifier medium.
 It produced pulses of maser emission lasting for a few hundred microseconds.

 In 2018, a research team from Imperial College London and University College London demonstrated continuous-wave maser oscillation using synthetic diamonds containing nitrogen-vacancy defects.

+In 2025 a team from Northumbria University created a low-cost energy-efficient unit that works at room temperature and uses an LED as the source of emission.

 Uses

 Masers serve as high precision frequency references.
 These "atomic frequency standards" are one of the many forms of atomic clocks.
 Masers were also used as low-noise microwave amplifiers in radio telescopes, though these have largely been replaced by amplifiers based on FETs.

 During the early 1960s, the Jet Propulsion Laboratory developed a maser to provide ultra-low-noise amplification of S-band microwave signals received from deep space probes.
 This maser used deeply refrigerated helium to chill the amplifier down to a temperature of 4 kelvin.
 Amplification was achieved by exciting a ruby comb with a 12.0 gigahertz klystron.
 In the early years, it took days to chill and remove the impurities from the hydrogen lines.

-Refrigeration was a two-stage process with a large Linde unit on the ground, and a crosshead compressor within the antenna.
+Refrigeration was a two-stage process, with a large Linde unit on the ground, and a crosshead compressor within the antenna.
 The final injection was at 3000 psi through a 0.006 in micrometer-adjustable entry to the chamber.
-The whole system noise temperature looking at cold sky (2.7 kelvin in the microwave band) was 17 kelvin; this gave such a low noise figure that the Mariner IV space probe could send still pictures from Mars back to the Earth even though the output power of its radio transmitter was only 15 watts, and hence the total signal power received was only −169 decibels with respect to a milliwatt (dBm).
+The whole system noise temperature looking at cold sky (2.7 kelvin in the microwave band) was 17 kelvin.
+This gave such a low noise figure that the Mariner IV space probe could send still pictures from Mars back to the Earth, even though the output power of its radio transmitter was only 15 watts, and hence the total signal power received was only −169 decibels with respect to a milliwatt (dBm).